imagej/imagej.github.io/pages/Help.md

 # Getting help with ImageJ

-%Replace% RecommendedContact %Replace%
+{% include recommendedcontact %}

 ## Ways to get help

-There are several popular communication channels: %Replace% Communication %Replace%
+There are several popular communication channels: {% include communication %}

 # Troubleshooting